 Welcome to CCUIH's new website!
 We hope that our new features will be a useful resource for our member clinics and others interested in Urban Indian Health in California.
-It remains a work in progress, so be sure to follow us on Twitter and Facebook to hear about updates.
+It remains a work in progress, so be sure to follow us on Twitter and Facebook to receive notifications about updates.

-American Indians have special protections and provisions under Covered California, California's new health insurance market place.
-CCUIH has partnered with CRIHB to develop useful materials to help American Indians in California understand these protections and provisions.
+American Indians have special protections and provisions under Covered California, California's new health insurance marketplace.
+Visit CCUIH's Covered California page to learn more about unique American Indian protections and provisions under Covered California.

 Check out CCUIH's Federal Legislative Tracker and California Legislative Tracker to learn more about current legislation that can affect Urban Indian Health.